jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_classification/predict_classification_layer.rst

 :guilabel:`Raster layer with features` [raster]
     A raster layer with bands used as features.
-Classifier features and raster bands are matched by name.
+Classifier features and raster bands are matched by name to allow for classifiers trained on a subset of the raster bands.
+If raster bands and classifier features are not matching by name, but overall number of bands and features do match, raster bands are used in original order.

 :guilabel:`Mask layer` [layer]